-As a tutor, I specialize in helping students improve their SAT math scores using official College Board materials and strategic use of the Desmos graphing calculator, which is built directly into the digital SAT.
+As a tutor, I specialize in helping students raise their SAT math scores by using official College Board materials and the Desmos graphing calculator, which is built into the digital SAT.
 I also developed desbros.org, a resource designed to teach high school students how to use Desmos efficiently and intuitively—a skill that is key to scoring well on a test that rewards speed and accuracy.

 My approach focuses on identifying the patterns behind SAT questions and helping students apply consistent, repeatable strategies.
 I've built an interactive, self-paced SAT math course that covers major question types, walks through detailed problem-solving techniques, and features integrated practice questions to reinforce understanding.